Kevin Harvick: Personal life

 Harvick married DeLana (Linville) Harvick on February 28, 2001, in Las Vegas, Nevada, shortly after his Cup Series debut.
-They had met the previous year at Michigan International Speedway where at the time she was working in public relations for fellow driver Randy LaJoie.
+They had met the previous year at Michigan International Speedway, where at the time she was working in public relations for fellow driver Randy LaJoie.
 DeLana had worked in a similar capacity for Jeff Gordon previously and had even dabbled in race driving herself.
 DeLana is an active participant in Harvick's career, co-owning and working with KHI Management LLC, as well as frequently appearing on Harvick's pit box during Cup races.

-The couple live in Charlotte, North Carolina with their son Keelan, who was born on July 8, 2012, and daughter Piper Harvick, born on December 28, 2017.
-Keelan competes in kart racing.
+The couple live in Charlotte, North Carolina with their son Keelan Harvick, who was born on July 8, 2012, and daughter Piper Harvick, born on December 28, 2017.
+Keelan competes in kart racing and legend car racing.
 In April 2021, Keelan joined his father in an eNASCAR iRacing Pro Invitational Series race.
+In May 2025, Keelan won his first CARS Tour West race at Kern Raceway.

-Harvick is an avid fan of the Philadelphia Flyers of the NHL.
+Harvick is an avid fan of the Philadelphia Flyers of the NHL and Eric Lindros was possibly his favorite player.
 He also stated during the ESPN broadcast of the 2011 5-hour Energy 500, while there was a rain delay, that he was a fan of the New York Yankees baseball team.
 On August 10, 2011, Harvick threw out the ceremonial first pitch between the Yankees and the Los Angeles Angels at Yankee Stadium.